 This region, which contains important connection points to the rest of the world, has a complex, dense airspace with high passenger volumes, including substantial numbers of U.S. travelers and operators.
 Additionally, the European Union (EU) is home to a majority of the countries FAA is engaged with on regulatory cooperation on emerging commercial space transportation concepts and operations, as well as cooperation in other important areas, such as aviation environment and the integration of drones.
 As a substantial mature aviation market with large numbers of passengers, Europe remains a key international regulatory partner for FAA and economic focus for U.S. Industry.

-The Middle East, especially the Gulf States, is experiencing tremendous growth in aviation at an annual rate of 10% a year.
+The Middle East, especially the Gulf States, is experiencing tremendous growth in aviation at an annual rate of 10% a year (prior to the COVID-19 pandemic).
 Complicating matters is the continued geopolitical unrest/conflicts zones that plague the region, resulting in safety restrictions that are generating an increasing level of congestion in the region's usable airspace corridors.

 Africa and the Middle East present opportunities for targeted strategies to advance U.S. leadership and to promote best practices for air traffic flow management, air traffic control oversight, and safety interests.